3 World Trade Center: Funding compromise and anchor tenant

 Silverstein Properties and the PANYNJ agreed in early 2012 to complete only the first seven stories of 3 WTC unless tenants could be found by the end of the year.
 The base had been built entirely with insurance proceeds, and the tower stories would only be built after Silverstein met the requirements.
-By that February, the ground floor concrete was almost done and the lower podium had reached the 5th floor; the podium was then planned for completion in September 2012.
+By that February, the ground floor concrete was almost done and the lower podium had reached the 5th floor; the podium was then planned to be completed in September 2012.
 Owen Steel's president David Zalesne announced in June 2012 that his company had been selected to provide the structural steel for the building.
-The next month, the concrete core had reached the 8th floor, and all concrete work halted.
+The next month, the concrete core had reached the 8th floor, and all concrete work had halted.
 Media conglomerate Viacom and financial firm Citigroup had both declined to relocate to 3 WTC.
 The lower podium was completed by November 2012.
-If Silverstein were unable to secure a lease by the end of 2013, he would have been required to build a semi-permanent roof above the 7th story.
+If Silverstein were unable to finalize a lease by the end of 2013, he would have been required to build a semi-permanent roof above the 7th story.

 By late 2012, advertising company GroupM was negotiating to lease 550000 ft2 at 3 WTC, and law firm White & Case was looking for about 500,000 ft2.
 Either of these deals would be large enough to qualify the project for up to $600 million in public benefits.
 GroupM signed a letter of intent for the building in mid-2013, and the company finalized its lease that December, taking 500000 ft2.
 The following month, U.S. senator Chuck Schumer obtained $340 million in federal Recovery Zone bonds to finance the project's construction.

 Silverstein asked the city, state, and PANYNJ in 2014 to refinance the project on terms that were more favorable to him.
 In exchange, he would contribute a greater share of private capital.
 The PANYNJ postponed a vote on whether to guarantee $1.2 billion of construction loans in March 2014, and the vote was delayed again that April.
 Although PANYNJ chairman Scott Rechler supported the subsidy, other PANYNJ board members said the guarantee was wasteful because the majority of the proposed building still did not have tenant commitments.
 The PANYNJ voted against guaranteeing the construction loans in May 2014, but the PANYNJ and Silverstein reached a financing agreement the next month.
 The large amount of unleased space made it difficult for Silverstein to sell bonds to private investors, so the building was instead mainly funded by the sale of $1.6 billion of tax-exempt bonds, the largest-ever unrated bond deal in the municipal bond market.
 Other sources of funding included $600 million in insurance proceeds, $210 million in cash from the city and state governments of New York, and $55 million in cash from Silverstein Properties.
 Silverstein sold the municipal bonds at the end of October 2014.